What happens to your digital life when you die.Digital Death

 Will your Cryptocurrency be lost when you die?

 Now there are cryptocurrencies like Bitcoin.
-If nobody knows about your Bitcoin wallet or how to log in, your bitcoins are lost forever.
+If nobody knows about your Bitcoin wallet or how to log in, then your bitcoins are lost forever.
 There is no central bank to grant access or change the password.

 Planning for your digital death.